isomerpages/govtech-gobusiness-main/_browse-all-equipment-Retail/LED-Lighting.md

 ### Technical Requirements

-- LED lighting with 2-ticks and above under NEA’s Mandatory Energy Labelling Scheme except G5 and G13 cap linear LED lamps
+LED lighting with 2 ticks and above under NEA’s Mandatory Energy Labelling Scheme

-- LED lighting for non-regulated lightings under NEA's MELS with efficacy of at least 110 lumens/watt
+LED lighting for non-regulated lightings under NEA's Mandatory Energy Labelling Scheme with an efficacy of at least 110 lumens/ watt

 ### Mode and Schedule of Payment